ilebras/academic-kickstart/content/join/_index.md

   image: ""
 ---

-I am hoping to build a diverse and passionate group of researchers with strong backgrounds in physics or mathematics.
+I am hoping to build a diverse group of researchers who are passionate about applying physics and mathematics to our understanding of the ocean.
 Please don't hesitate to get in touch if you are interested in joining the research group!

 Additional resources: